justUmen/PopUpLearn/README.md

 Use `~/.PopUpLearn` folder to store scripts, data and logs.

-If you create a cool and useful .pul, share it with the rest of us !
+If you create a cool and useful .pul, share it with the rest of us ! :)

 # Dependencies

     sudo apt-get install php nodejs surf

-## Window manager

-Testing : Only with `i3` window manager for now : `sudo apt-get i3`
-Usage of i3 specific commands that need to be replaced for other wm : `i3-msg workspace back_and_forth` and so on.

 ## Web browser

-Usage of `surf` web browser to display the answer and the quiz
+By default = usage of `surf` web browser to display the answer and the quiz
-Recommended : Add to your i3 configuration to launch `surf` on "Learn" workspace : `assign [class="Surf"] workspace Learn`
+i3wm : Add in your i3 configuration to launch `surf` on "Learn" workspace : `assign [class="Surf"] workspace Learn`

 ## Notifications